cramirezs/wreportr/README.md

 The central concept is having a set of “steps” your analysis follows, but it is not limited to a sequential design.

+A bit late for a meeting to update and want something nice to show?
+In a few minutes, you can create a nice website for your project.

 ## Installation

 You can install the developing version of wreportr from